frederic-perez/AmE-dictionary/dictionary.md

 __smear__ :two: :shit: _They use social media to smear their opponents._
 __smelt__ (smelting) :two: _v_ Extract (metal) from its ore by a process involving heating and melting. _A smelting factory._
 __smitten__ :two: :shit: _He was smitten by the landscape._
-__smolder__ (smolders, smoldered, smoldering) :four: _v_ Burn slowly with smoke but no flame. _The bonfire still smouldered, the smoke drifting over the paddock._ _Syn_ burn slowly, smoke, glow :es: arder sin llama
+__smolder__ (smolders, smoldered, smoldering) :five: _v_ Burn slowly with smoke but no flame. _The bonfire still smouldered, the smoke drifting over the paddock._ _Syn_ burn slowly, smoke, glow :es: arder sin llama
 __smooth operator__
 __smoothie__ (smothies) :two: A thick, smooth drink of fresh fruit pureed with milk, yogurt, or ice cream.
 __smothering__